 \subsubsection{Independent searches for high-redshift galaxies}

-For NIRSpec pointings taken after September 2023 (9 out of 15 \medjwst pointings and \deepjwst\footnote{This is also true for the \ultradeep observations, but we focus here on describing \deepjwst and updated \medjwst prioritization schemes, since \ultradeep was described in \citetalias{DR3}.}), the highest priority classes were primarily populated with sources identified in \cite{Hainline2024} and \cite{Endsley2024}. \citet{Hainline2024} identify high-redshift ($z>8$) galaxy candidates from \eazy \citep{Brammer2008} photometric redshifts.
+For NIRSpec pointings taken after September 2023 (9 out of 15 \medjwst pointings and \deepjwst\footnote{This is also true for the \ultradeep observations, but we focus here on describing \deepjwst and updated \medjwst prioritization schemes, since \ultradeep was described in \citetalias{DR3}.}), the highest priority classes were primarily populated with sources identified in \cite{Hainline2024} and \cite{Endsley2024}. \citet{Hainline2024} identify high-redshift ($z>8$) galaxy candidates from photometric redshifts derived using \eazy \citep{Brammer2008} with an updated template set optimized to high-redshift galaxy candidates.
 Their selection imposes signal-to-noise criteria requiring at least two photometric bands with S/N$>5$, an integrated probability for $z>7$ above 70\%, and, if a low-redshift solution exists, the solution has a $\Delta\chi^2 = \chi^2_{(min,z<7)}-\chi^2_{min}$ greater than 4.
 These targets were divided between classes 1 and 3 in \deepjwst\ and classes 1b and 3b for \medjwst, based on their apparent magnitude in a filter sampling the rest-frame UV (the brighter of $F150W$ or $F200W$ fluxes). \citet{Endsley2024} employ Lyman-break colour selections to identify high-redshift galaxy samples.
 For galaxies at $z\sim 7-9$ they require $F090W-F115W>1.5; F115W-F200W<1.2; F090W-F115W>F115W-F200W+1.5$.
 However, we use their photometric redshift estimates, derived using \beagle \citep{Chevallard2016}, to divide the objects between priority classes.